 Use of Personal Device Volunteer Parameters

 Volunteers and/or UCLA SRP students who will be using their Personal Device (i.e. laptop, mobile device/phone, etc.) for their assignment as approved by their supervisors and the Volunteer Office, must ensure that usage are within the following parameters:

 NOTE: VPN is NOT permitted to be granted to Volunteers or UCLA SRP students.
 You do NOT need VPN to perform any of the outlined appropriate remote volunteer duties as listed on this webpage.

 Usage, Proof of Encryption, and Anti-Virus/Anti-Malware Software (must be up-to-date) Installation of a personal Laptop must be indicated on your Volunteer Personal Device Form and sent to the designated program coordinator.
 Proof can be sent in the form of one of the following:

 - Email Confirmation from UCLA Health IT

 - Screenshot/Photos of Encryption and Anti-Virus/Anti-Malware Software installed and active

 - Physical Confirmation from UCLA Health IT

 To Encrypt Your Personal Device (VPN is NOT PERMITTED): https://mednet.uclahealth.org/device-security-toolkit/

 HS 9453-C Device and Removable Media Encryption: https://www.uclahealth.org/compliance/guidance-policies

 Airwatch (Intelligent Hub) installation is required for use of a personal Mobile Device to access Mednet Outlook:

-- Departments must ensure Airwatch is properly installed before volunteer/student uses the device for Mednet access.
+- Departments must provide and ensure Airwatch is properly installed before volunteer/student uses the device for Mednet access.

 - NOTE: Having Airwatch does NOT mean the volunteer/students are permitted to access identifiable information of patients or study participants.

-What are NOT permitted even if personal device is properly UCLA Health encrypted and anti-virus software (i. .Sophos, etc.) installed?
+What are NOT permitted even if personal device is properly UCLA Health encrypted and anti-virus software (i. e.Sophos, etc.) installed?

 - Volunteers/SRP Students are NOT permitted to access or store any clinical data, "identifiable information", or restricted information (deemed by the department) on personal devices OR remotely.